 The project will culminate in a mixed media exhibition at Qube in November 2018, composed of the stories, photos and artefacts uncovered during the project research.
 It will include a launch event, inviting the local community to come and find out more about these hidden women from Oswestry’s history.
 The research uncovered will also be available to view online creating a resource for the wider community to access and learn more about their heritage.

 Would you like to get involved?
 Qube will be looking for volunteers to help with the huge task of collecting and recording information.
-Qube is inviting anyone with stories, photos, artefacts and personal testimony’s to share them with the project by getting in touch or by coming along to a meeting at Qube on 25th May, at 2pm.
+Qube is inviting anyone with stories, photos, artefacts and personal testimony’s to share them with the project by getting in touch or by coming along to meet the Sarah on Fridays from 1pm to 3pm.

 Anyone who would like to get involved can contact Qube on 01691 656882 or email email@example.com.